 The Spark Lab at FPL

 Thank you for your interest in the Spark Lab!
 The Spark Lab is now hosting programming for Children, Teens, and Adults.
 We are currently training our staff, volunteers, planning our programming, and updating our technology.
-We now have a Spark Lab Library of Things collection which you can browse in the Children's Room at the Main Library.
+We now have a Spark Lab Library of Things collection which you can browse in the Children's Room at the Main Library or browse digitally here.

-Anyone interested in volunteering can fill out a volunteer application here.
+Anyone interested in volunteering can fill out a volunteer application here and write "Spark Lab" when it asks, "which department are you interested in?"

 Spark Lab Frequently Asked Questions

 - Do we have a Cricut?
 We have a Cricut Maker 3 for use in the Spark Lab and a Cricuit Air available to check out through the Spark Lab Library of Things.
+You can check the availibility here.
 We do not have anyone to provide training on how to use the Cricut at this time.
 There are great tutorials on YouTube!

 - Are you accepting volunteers?
 Anyone interested in volunteering can fill out a volunteer application on the FPL website.
 Make sure to write that the Spark Lab is the area of interest.
 We are currently looking for volunteers familiar with the larger items in the Spark Lab that may be able to help train the public on use.
 We are also looking for volunteers who would like to host a program/class.